 How Does Exercise Affect Your Hair?

 Many factors influence your hair health.
 From diet to mental and physical health, it’s all about keeping the body healthy and keeping hormone levels regulated.
-Exercise has many benefits for the body including stress relief, better blood circulation, and stabilized hormone levels.
+Exercise has many benefits for the body including stress relief, better blood circulation, and stabilizing hormone levels.
 Like we’ve mentioned in past blogs, stress is one of the leading contributors to hair thinning and hair loss.
 When you’re stressed, your general health will start to decline.
 You may notice dull skin and hair and, of course, more strands of hair piling up on your brush.

 Exercising regularly increases serotonin levels, also known as the “happiness hormone” or the stress-reducing hormone.
 Serotonin helps to reduce cortisone, another hormone directly related to hair thinning and hair loss.
 The higher the cortisone levels, the more hair loss you will experience.
 Here’s the thing, it’s essential to find the right balance and what exercise routine works best for you because over-exercising can increase stress and lead to higher cortisone levels.